neolea/neolea-training-materials/methodology.md

 as well as in real life.
 Cyber space can not be left untouched any longer.

 Adapting to cyber security requires new skills and tools that are sometimes hard to acquire.
-LEA and companies in general tend to "buy" equipment and solutions but this is a strategy that can not really fly with cyber security.
+LEA and companies in general tend to "buy" equipments and solutions but this is a strategy that can not really fly with cyber security.
 One is quickly outrunned when posing as a customer in a fast-paced environment.

 In cyber security more than anywhere success relies people, and how an organisation can support them acquiring the required skills for the task at hand.
-LEA already provide such support to their officers in their core activities but we believe progress can be made regarding cyber security trainings.
-The main goal of neolea is therefore transition from what is done by LEA  now to what already works for security practitioners: gaining and retaining skills and knowledge by building tools instead of buying them.
+LEA already provide such support to their officers in their core activities but we believe progress can be made regarding cyber security.
+The main goal of neolea is therefore to help transitioning from what is done by LEA now to what already works for security practitioners: gaining and retaining skills and knowledge by building tools instead of buying them.

 Indeed, security practitioners, by philosophy, and by necessity, tend to build the tools required to do their job in the course of their daily activities.
-There is no off the shelve solution for cyber-security that works.
-Threat Intelligence, Incident Response, as well as Investigation in the cyber realm requires to engage with the material at hand to gain a deep understanding of adversaries techniques.
+There is no off-the-shelf solution for cyber-security that works.
+Threat Intelligence, Incident Response, as well as Investigation in the cyber realm require to engage with the material at hand to gain a deep understanding of adversaries' techniques and a create a tailored answer.

 Building software, often open source, therefore became increasingly important for security practitioners.
 The tools they write enact from a need to thwart